 Prevalence and impact

-Cerebral palsy is one of the most common childhood physical disabilities, with a prevalence of approximately 2 to 3 per 1,000 live births.
-The impact of cerebral palsy on individuals and their families can be significant, as it can affect mobility, activities of daily living, communication, and overall quality of life.
+Cerebral palsy is one of the most common childhood physical disabilities, with a prevalence of approximately 2 to 3 per 1,000 births.
+The impact of cerebral palsy on individuals and their families can be significant, as it can affect mobility, activities of daily living, communication and overall quality of life.

 Causes and risk factors